patrikistok/androidApp/README.md

-Android mobile app in Cotlin
+Android mobile app in Kotlin